 The moisture content in the air is a catalyst for gradual wearing and tearing of objects and when it comes to old, priceless artifacts corrosion and mold development can have irreversible effects.
 The legendary Hall of State is a well-insulated building that keeps the cold and winds out, but it also creates a stale, humid indoor atmosphere by trapping humidity and reducing air change.
 Therefore, the process of dehumidification was crucial to preserve the State heritage it holds.
 Humidification causes microorganisms and mold to attack surfaces that eventually start corroding.

 After a thorough site survey, METCO devised a calculated dehumidification strategy by careful planning the action plan.
 Using high quality, modern replacements from Distech Controls, METCO installed an open-protocol, front-end automation panel that could control both the chillers/chw and cw pumps and boilers/hw pumps.
 Heating coils were installed in the existing ductwork of AHU for reheating.
 Following the safety guidelines, the existing ductwork was demolished, and a new supply air duct from fan discharge was installed where the duct enters the floor.
 To avoid duct sweating, the interstitial plenum in the attic area was completely wrapped up.
-Lastly, METCO workers expertly insulated the new supply duct by-?.
+Lastly, METCO workers expertly insulated the new supply duct to adjust the air flow.

 These upgrades and refurbishmentrefurbishing of the Hall, have enabled the Dallas Historical Society to save up to 703,259 kWh/yr of electricity and $35,034 per annum.
 With the help Distech BACnet and Niagara newest controls, METCO was able to make this happen.
 Special care was taken while bringing down the old installations and replacing them with the new ones so that the rich history the Hall carries would remain unadulterated and untouched.
 The project was handled strategically, and the client’s demands and needs were followed carefully.
 The automation panel was set up with the help of the controls contractor.